 - (e) Data.
-Where this chapter requires the use of American Community Survey or Housing & Urban Development data, the Department shall use the most current data available as of October 1 of the year prior to Application, unless specifically otherwise provided in federal or state law or in the rules, with the exception of census tract boundaries for which 20202010 Census boundaries will continue to be used.
-All references to census tracts throughout this chapter will mean the 20202010 Census tracts, unless otherwise noted.
-Applicants may need to provide Census tract information based on the 2020 boundaries as well as the ones defined by pre-2020 ACS data, if such information is needed for scoring.- All American Community Survey (ACS) data must be 5-year estimates, unless otherwise specified and it is the ACS data that will be used for population determination.
+Where this chapter requires the use of American Community Survey or Housing & Urban Development data, the Department shall use the most current data available as of October 1 of the year prior to Application, unless specifically otherwise provided in federal or state law or in the rules, with the exception of census tract boundaries for which 20102020 Census boundaries will continue to be used-, unless otherwise noted.
+All references to census tracts throughout this chapter will mean the 20102020 Census tracts-, unless otherwise noted.
+Applicants may need to provide Census tract information based on the 2020 boundaries as well as the ones defined by 2010 boundaries, if data based on 2020 tract boundaries are not available as of October 1, 2022 for the specific item in question.
+All American Community Survey (ACS) data must be 5-year estimates, unless otherwise specified and it is the ACS data that will be used for population determination.
 The availability of more current data shall be disregarded.
 Where other data sources are specifically required, such as NeighborhoodScout, the data available after October 1, but before Pre-Application Final Delivery Date, will be permissible.
 The NeighborhoodScout report submitted in the Application must include the report date.
-All references to QCTs throughout this chapter mean the 20232022 QCTs designated by HUD in September 202222021, to be effective in 2023.
-January 1, 2022. - (f) Deadlines.
+All references to QCTs throughout this chapter mean the 20222023 QCTs designated by HUD in September 2021, to be effective January 1, 2022. in 2023. - (f) Deadlines.
 Where a specific date or deadline is identified in this chapter, the information or documentation subject to the deadline must be received by the Department on or before 5:00 p.m.
 Austin local time on the day of the deadline.
 If the deadline falls on a weekend or holiday, the deadline is 5:00 p.m.
-Austin local time on the next day which is not a weekend or holiday and on which the Department is open for general operation.
+Austin local time on the next day which is not a weekend or holiday and on which the

+Department is open for general operation.
 Unless otherwise noted or provided in statute, deadlines are based on calendar days.
 Deadlines, with respect to both date and time, cannot be waived except where authorized and for truly extraordinary circumstances, such as the occurrence of a significant natural disaster that could not have been anticipated and makes timely adherence impossible.
 Applicants should further ensure that all required documents are included, legible, properly organized, and tabbed, and that materials in required formats involving digital media are complete and fully readable.
 Applicants are strongly encouraged to submit the required items well in advance of established deadlines.